bottkars/controlplane-jump-azure/README.md

 # controlplane-jump-azure

-This Repo set´s up the "Control Plane" for Pivotal Platform Automation from a JumpHost on Azure
+This Repo set´s up the a secure provisioned Jumphost to deploy "Control Plane" for Pivotal Platform Automation.
+This is a privately maintained Repo for testing and training and no official Pivotal Repo

 in Addition to the [Documentation](http://docs.pivotal.io/platform-automation/), Azure KeyVault an System managed identities are used to
 Store Secrets and Credentials